Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ##### Elections

 - Aerarians are chosen via the Subject Election Principal.
-- The "voters" are those institutions or individuals who hold capital (money) and want to participate in the Aerarium
+- The "voters" are those institutions or individuals who hold capital (money) and want to work with the Union.
 - The "candidates" are proposed by the same capital holders, candidates get to choose what polices they support.

 ***Candidate Requirements***